cosmicdreams/final_project_group1/README.md

 ### Potential Project Idea 2: Scanning a pokemon: Team balance recommendation - Notable pokemon near you (using multiple large pokemon stat datasets; large pokemon image dataset; geographic location dataset for specific pokemon features)!

+### Summary:
+- Use machine learning in several different ways to interrogate Pokemon datasets, which include images, characteristics and geographical location.
+We will form an image classifier, a recommendation system incorporating geographic locations for finding pokemon, and a prediction model concerning characteristics.

 #### Questions we want to answer:
 - Can we create a pokemon image classifier?
 - Can we predict the type of pokemon based on having a gender vs. not?